The Healthcare Law Review: Cambodia

 Funding and payment for specific services

 In general terms, the Cambodian government funds only 10 per cent of national health expenditure, while international donors contribute more than 20 per cent.
 The remaining 70 per cent of the total cost must be borne by users.
-This represents a considerable burden for poor and middle-income households, especially in rural areas.
-Total health expenditure was estimated at about US$1 billion in 2014 (roughly US$68 per capita).24
+This represents a considerable burden for poor and middle-income households, especially in rural areas.28

-The NSSF is funded by contributions from employers.
+Regarding the NSSF coverage, the institution is funded by contributions from employers.
 The registration of employees and workers is done by employers at the NSSF office of the MLVT.
 Employers have 45 days to register with the NSSF after completing their MLVT registration.
 Registration is mandatory but free of charge.
-Contributions are borne fully by the employer; they cannot be deducted from an employee's net salary.25 At present, the scheme covers the occupational risk scheme for work-related accidents, and the healthcare scheme for preventative healthcare and medical services.
+Contributions are borne fully by the employer; they cannot be deducted from an employee's net salary.29 Until recently, the scheme covered the occupational risk scheme for work-related accidents, and the healthcare scheme for preventative healthcare and medical services.
 The applicable rate for the occupational risk scheme is 0.8 per cent of the employee's salary, subject to a cap of 8,000 riels per employee.
-The applicable rate for the healthcare scheme is 2.6 per cent of the employee's salary, subject to a cap of 40,800 riels per employee.26
+The applicable rate for the healthcare scheme is 2.6 per cent of the employee's salary, subject to a cap of 40,800 riels per employee.30 The funding modalities for the pensions scheme introduced in 2019 will also be established in the coming years.31

 Primary/family medicine, hospitals and social care